Banus/umf_unet/README.md

 We released a [dataset](https://discover.pennsieve.io/datasets/226) of 21 samples from rat vagus and pelvic nerves.

+## Ensemble model

+We also released in Python an (unpublished) ensemble model for multi-class segmentation, i.e., predicting Schwann cell nuclei and myelinated fiber sheaths on top of unmyelinated fibers.
+The ensemble runs different models at different resolutions and averages the predictions.

+The code requires the `pytorch` and `fastai` packages, and it is available under the [ensemble](ensemble/) directory.

 ## License

 The code is released under the Apache-2 License (see `LICENSE.txt` for